Wrench-wench/factorio-server-setup-ansible/README.md

 In essence, this guide aims to download the server files and install them.
 This might also cover some networking elements if I feel like it later on.

-Written for CentOS 7, CentOS 8 Stream, and Ubuntu server 22.04/20.04 LTS.
+Written for CentOS 7, CentOS 8 Stream, and Ubuntu Server 22.04/20.04 LTS.
 Milage may vary depending your platform.

 ## Prerequites

-An installed CentOS or Ubuntu server with SSH access setup, and sudo access for the ansible user.
+An installed CentOS or Ubuntu server with SSH access setup, and sudo access for the Ansible user.

 ## Links